jbousquie/leontine/README.md

 5. Click "Transcribe Audio" and monitor the progress
 6. When complete, download your transcription as a text file
 7. If you close the browser during transcription, the job will automatically resume when you return to the application
-8. Visual indicators (animated hourglass) show when a transcription job is actively processing
+8. Enhanced visual indicators (large animated hourglass and animated status dots) clearly show when a transcription job is actively processing

 ## Development